Disabled Parking in Dandenong, VIC: Permits & Accessible Bays

 Understanding Disability Parking Permits in Dandenong

-Dandenong's proximity to the Pakenham Line station—just 462 meters away—creates high demand for accessible parking bays near transport hubs and shopping precincts.
+Dandenong's proximity to the Pakenham Line station—just 462 meters away—creates a high demand for accessible parking bays near transport hubs and shopping precincts.
 Understanding your permit category helps you access the right spaces.
-The application process is straightforward and accessible online.
+The application process is straightforward and available online.
 For detailed information about permit types and eligibility, visit the Accessible parking permits - Transport Victoria resource.

 How to Apply for Your Disability Parking Permit